a-vaserman/AI-Job-Market-2025-Dashboard/README.md

 # 📊 AI Job Market 2025 Dashboard

 Welcome to the **AI Job Market 2025 Dashboard**, a data-driven analysis of global trends in AI jobs, salaries, experience levels, and remote work.
-This project showcases data analytics and storytelling using Python, Pandas, and Seaborn — and is built to be featured in a professional data portfolio.
+This project showcases data analytics and storytelling using Python, Pandas, and Seaborn — and is built to be featured in a professional portfolio.

 ---